-Rent help in Greensboro and Guilford County North Carolina.
+Rent assistance in Greensboro and Guilford County North Carolina.

-Get help paying rent in Greensboro and Guilford County North Carolina.
-As funding allows, a number of housing expenses can be assisted with, ranging from security deposits to even moving costs in some cases.
-The leading non-profit organizations, churches and agencies to call for emergency rental assistance, section 8 HUD vouchers or funds to pay for moving costs are listed below.
+Get help paying rent or security deposits in Greensboro and Guilford County North Carolina.
+As funding allows, a number of housing expenses can be paid.
+The leading non-profit organizations, charities, churches and government social service agencies to call for emergency rental assistance, section 8 HUD vouchers or funds to pay for moving costs are listed below.

 In addition to these non-profit agencies and government programs, also try calling your local church in Greensboro for help with paying rent and other housing needs.
 There is also free legal aid to stop an eviction in Greensboro.
-The more charities, not-for-profits and other programs you call the better your chance of receiving rent assistance.
+The more charities, not-for-profits and other programs the tenant calls the better chance of receiving rent assistance.
 Read more on Housing First for the homeless.

 The rent programs listed below help thousands of local Greensboro, High Point, and other residents every year.
 Even if funds or government grants are not available, the agencies may offer referrals or a low interest loan to help tenants pay any back rent that is due to the landlord.
 In addition most locations can also provide other forms of emergency financial assistance, information and counseling.

 Greensboro Salvation Army can be reached at (336) 273-5572 or try 336-273-9715.
-The charity agency covers the greater Greensboro metropolitan area, and may have some low income housing assistance for people facing eviction, on the verge of homelessness, or who are facing a crisis.
+The charity agency covers the greater Greensboro metropolitan area.
+While resources are limited, they may have some low income housing assistance for people facing eviction, on the verge of homelessness, or who are facing a crisis.
 Emergency funds for rental or utility arrears, homeless shelters, and even free vouchers for short term motel or hotel rooms.
 The main address is 1001 Freeman Mill Road, Greensboro, North Carolina 27406.

-Greensboro Housing Authority, (336)275-8501, covers all of Guilford County.
+Greensboro Housing Authority, (336)-275-8501, covers all of Guilford County.
 They offer Housing Development, and long term Rental Assistance from income based housing, including information on section 8.
 There is also family self-sufficiency, home buying resources, and emergency section 8 vouchers for expedited access.
 The location is 450 N Church St, Greensboro, NC 27401.

-Community Action Program, Inc. - This non-profit serves all of Guilford County North Carolina.
-Work with a counselor to become self-sufficient over the long term, so access job training, career development, and other resources.
+Community Action Program - Welfare Reform Liaison Project - This non-profit serves all of Guilford County North Carolina.
+Work with a counselor to become self-sufficient over the long term, so access job training, career development, and financial resources.

-However, until that time comes, the Guilford County Community Action Program, Inc. can often times direct people to short term programs to help pay rent.
-There are grants available and options such as homeless prevention and rapid rehousing.
+However, until that time comes of stability comes, the Guilford County Community Action Program, Inc. can often times direct people to short term programs to help pay rent.
+There are grants available and options such as homeless prevention or rapid rehousing.
 Greensboro, NC based, and the address is 863 N Raleigh St, Greensboro, NC 27405.
 Dial (336) 691-5780 or 336-274-4673.

 Greensboro Urban Ministry (call 336-271-5959) runs the Emergency Assistance Program (EAP).
 You need to be referred to the program.
 Get help with paying past due rent or security deposits for a new home or low income apartment.
 Other advice and financial support may be offered too, including a program known as Partnership Village.
 Housing placement and locater resources are offered too.
-Address is 305 West Lee Street, Greensboro, NC.
+Address is 305 W Gate City Blvd, Greensboro, North Carolina 27406.

-Housing Hotline of Greensboro and Guilford County provides information on low income housing, linkage to agencies that may have money for emergency rent, and other support.
-Phone - (336) 691-9521.
+Housing Hotline and Coalition of Greensboro and Guilford County provides information on low income housing, linkage to agencies that may have money for emergency rent, and other support.
+Various programs are focused on homeless prevention and rehousing, including Housing First programs, Continuum of Care Grants, free counseling and other support..

 Referrals are provided from the Greensboro Housing Hotline.
 Both tenants as well as homeowners can get advice on where to turn to for assistance.
 Whether a mortgage, storage fee, rental assistance grant for single moms, loans, or subsidies, information is offered.

 The location is 1031 Summit Avenue, Greensboro, NC 2740.
 This is one of the main services for anyone in need.
-Even get help and find an attorney for free adivce or representation in court.
-More on the Guilford County Housing hotline.
+Even get help and find an attorney for free advice or representation in court.
+Phone - (336) 691-9521, or more on the Guilford County Housing hotline.

 Guilford County services for stopping evictions can prevent homelessness.
 There are also rehousing programs in place.
 Tenants can apply for rental grants or mediation, and there is also money for security deposits or other costs, such as motel vouchers.
 Find rent help or short term housing as part of Guilford County eviction prevention programs.

-St. Vincent de Paul Society of Greensboro NC, which has a main office at 2201 West Market Street and can be called at (336) 272-0336, runs a housing and household furniture program.
+St. Vincent de Paul Society of Greensboro NC, which has a main office at 109 W Smith St, Greensboro, NC 27401 and can be called at (336) 272-0336, runs a housing and household furniture program.
 For example, apply for limited amounts of financial assistance (up to $50.00) for paying either your rent or utilities.
 In addition, the organization also offer provides secondhand furniture (when available).